• Skip to primary navigation

 • Tip in the sugar and stir for a few minutes until the sugar has begun to disappear and become less grainy in the chocolate mixture.

-chocolate batter in a saucepan with sugar tipped in on top and a spatula leaning to the side of the pan.
+sugar and melted chocolate mixture in a saucepan with a spatula resting on the side

 • Add in the eggs and the orange extract and again mix well until smooth.